bbuchfink/diamond/README.rst

 --tmpdir       -t    /dev/shm Directory to be used for temporary storage.
 --index-chunks -c    4        The number of chunks for processing the seed index.
 ============== ===== ======== ===========
-It is recommended to always use the --tmpdir option and set this to a disk-based directory.
+It is recommended to always use the **--tmpdir** option and set this to a disk-based directory.
 The amount of disk space that will be used depends on the program's settings and your data.
 As a general rule you should ensure that 100 GB of disk space are available here.
 If you run the program in a cluster environment, and disk space is only available over a slow network based file system, you may want to omit the --tmpdir option.
 This will keep temporary information in memory and increase the program's memory usage substantially, so depending on the amount of RAM available, you may have to adjust the --block-size option.

+The **--block-size/-b** option is set for the makedb command and determines the number of sequence letters (in billions) to be processed at a time.
+Bigger numbers will increase the use of memory *and* temporary disk space, but also improve performance.
+The program can be expected to roughly use ten times this number of memory (in GB).

+The **--index-chunks/-c** option has a default value of 4.
+It is recommended to set this to 1 on a high memory server, which will increase performance and memory usage, but not the usage of temporary disk space.

 View options
 ============